 PathologyTop of page

-Affected cattle may show loss of condition and reduced body weight.
+c-BSE affected cattle may show loss of condition and reduced body weight.

-Histopathological changes are confined to the central nervous system (CNS).
-The most characteristic histological change in BSE consists of bilaterally symmetrical vacuolation of the gray matter neuropil.
-In cattle, areas most consistently and severely affected are the solitary tract nucleus, the spinal tract nucleus of the trigeminal nerve and the central grey matter of the midbrain.
-Intraneuronal vacuoles resulting in the spongiform appearance mainly occur in the medulla oblongata, in the central grey matter of the mid-brain, in the paraventricular area of the hypothalamus, the thalamus and the septal area.
-The typical pattern of lesions is remarkably uniform, suggesting uniformity in pathogenesis, in terms of the route of infection and the causative agent (Schreuder, 1998).
-Astrocytes may show gliosis and hypertrophy.
-In about 5% of BSE cases cerebral amyloidosis has been observed.
-In extracts of brains from BSE-infected cattle, characteristic fibrils, similar to scrapie-associated-fibrils (SAF) can be found (Schreuder, 1998).
+Histological changes in c-BSE affected cattle consist of bilaterally symmetrical vacuolation of the grey matter neuropil in the brain stem.
+The areas most consistently and severely affected are the solitary tract nucleus, the spinal tract nucleus of the trigeminal nerve and the central grey matter of the midbrain.
+Intraneuronal vacuoles resulting in the spongiform appearance mainly occur in the medulla oblongata, in the central grey matter of the mid-brain, in the paraventricular area of the hypothalamus, in the thalamus and in the septal area.
+The neuropil vacuolation of the target nuclei is considered to be pathognomonic for c-BSE.
+Astrocytosis and microglial activation are also commonly observed.
+In about 5% of c-BSE cases, cerebral amyloidosis has been observed (Wells et al., 1991).

 DiagnosisTop of page